simonmichael/hledger_site/src/scripting.md

 easy to extend and customise with scripts and add-on commands.
 This page describes some different kinds of scripting you can do around hledger.

-For an overview of ready-made scripts you can install, see [Add-ons & scripts](addons.html).
+For an overview of ready-made scripts you can install, see [Scripts](scripts.html).

 Scripts are programs which call other programs to get things done.
 They are often (though not always):